tratilai/berlinclock/README.md

 ![alt text](http://a1.mzstatic.com/us/r30/Purple4/v4/f8/27/8a/f8278af9-4aed-82fc-80a8-3eea0fd75320/screen480x480.jpeg)

-TEHTÄVÄT:
+TASKS:

-1) Toteuta `String[] berlinTime = convertToBerlinTime(String inputTime)` julkinen metodi, joka saa normaaliajan ja palauttaa BerlinClock:n mukaisen ajan.
-Esimerkki syötteestä: ```"16:37:16"```, joka palauttaa taulukon ```{"Y", "RRRO", "ROOO", "YYRYYRYOOOO", "YYOO"}```.
-Käytä testilähtöistä kehitystapaa (TDD): testaa ja toteuta aina pieni osa ratkaisua kerrallaan.
+1) Implement `String[] berlinTime = convertToBerlinTime(String normalInputTime)` public method, which returns given normal time in Berlin Clock time format.
+Example input ```"16:37:16"``` and return array is  ```{"Y", "RRRO", "ROOO", "YYRYYRYOOOO", "YYOO"}```.

-2) Miten refaktoroisit annettua rajapintaa?
+2) How would you refactor the given interface?

-3) Miten toteuttaisit oheisen palvelun verkkopalveluksi, jota kutsuttaisiin tuhansia kertoja sekunnissa?
+3) How would you implement Berlin Clock as a web service called thousands of times per second?